ffplayout/ffplayout/docker/README.md

 # Run ffplayout in container

-The image is build with a default user/pass `admin/admin`.
+The image is built with a default user/pass `admin/admin`.

 You can take a look at the [Dockerfile](Dockerfile)